Nonviolent Clowning – Find your authentic self through play and clowning.

 Holly has been training in NVC with Seed of Peace for the last few years and Gesine attended Holly’s Introduction To Clowning last year.
 This weekend workshop is the second experimental collaboration between Seed of Peace and Holly Stoppit Workshops.
 Here’s some feedback from their first workshop, which was designed for Holly’s clown graduates:

 “A full and rich experience, connecting with hearts”

 “An incredibly safe and held space to stretch out the edges of yourself and realise that there are kind humans waiting to catch you if you fall.”

 “An exercise in opening not just your mind but also your heart and your ears.
 Learning to express yourself, and your needs, and truly listen to others and their needs.
 A weekend of opening yourself up to yourself and others, and finding genuine freedom and connection.“

-This second weekend is designed for people with at least a foundation training in NVC, no clowning experience is necessary.
+This second weekend is designed for people with at least a Level One (Foundation Training) in NVC.
+No clowning experience is necessary.

 We recommend these resources as a refresher for coming back to NVC.

 You can get a little taste of Holly’s style of teaching and clowning in her BBC interview.

 Date: Saturday 17 and Sunday 18 October, 2020.
 10am – 6pm both days.